edrubin/EC524W21/projects/project-002/ideas.md

 # Ideas

-- Digest the prediction-policy problems paper.
+- Digest the prediction-policy problems paper—what was the point, what did you learn, how could you apply it?
 - Find an article/blog describing an interesting ML application.
 	- Describe the prediction problem.
 	- Which ML methods/techniques were used?